bagley/dokuwiki-securelogin/README.md

 securelogin:M66YMHFzjl9qXa96zr2JzDWlV3WTE+4mOgJZNNr3yW9xPzSORtSIjp+ZNczopNUp5N0M0ASiqutgf1nio+iTNj3pS24kHD1LZb6GcG7cFvpr/uzfxJsO8jAbFD6/ZkB0xy9vBMabn3BYP7GWLrTR3b/7zNdla/FdqjX9U48dHMrcO2/ZFJKLsdzt84/bC+3xoV7/qC/BZO5AbQ37SvLEC7DaMTMtbSqlF573Y0iOMb3wYe1rj2m/HQiBM8ro25OBfnUxmgJFMVVkfkLdNUepRjUeeJSXF+R5XDcO2L4uX9D8AOE8nSecRn+0gqwz6PzPPqEpv60y0Io1rZXevG+I9Q==
 ```

-The javascript on the page takes the form's password variable `p=MySecretPa$$word` and encrypts as the variable `securelogin`, using the provided salt.
+The javascript on the page takes the form's password variable `p=MySecretPa$$word`, encrypts it with the provided salt (that changes on each page load), and sets the result as `securelogin`.
 It also replaces `p`'s value with stars so it can't submit the password in the clear.

 When the server receives the data, it sees that `use_securelogin` is set to `1` (true), so it knows the password was encrypted.
 It will decrypt the `securelogin` variable and separate it from the salt value.
 From this it gets the `p=MySecretPa$$word` value, which it sets so the Dokuwiki authentication routines have it.
 Dokuwiki can then compare the passwords like it normally does.